-Activities such as active miles and encouraging active travel will help to enable students to be physically active while encouraging physical distancing.
-From March 8 th the PE department can work with external coaches, clubs and organisations for curricular and extra-curricular activities if it is judged safe to do so.
-Behaviour If any face to face conversation becomes threatening, teachers should dynamically assess the risk and, if necessary walk away and contact 'on call'.
+If any face to face conversation becomes threatening, teachers should dynamically assess the risk and, if necessary walk away and contact 'on call'.

 See BMAT Student Behaviour Policy Addendum September 2020 Children not behaving in a safe manner will be sent home by SLT and parents contacted.
 The DfE will now allow the use of an additional reason for exclusion for the academic year 2020/2021.
-The exclusion code is: PH - Wilful and repeated transgression of protective measures in place to protect public health All EHCP students have individual risk assessments related to COVID- 19.
-Measures elsewhere

-Desks and all surfaces likely to be touched often in shared staff spaces will be treated with Zoono anti-microbial treatment and disinfected daily.
+The exclusion code is: PH - Wilful and repeated transgression of protective measures in place to protect public health All EHCP students have individual risk assessments related to COVID-19.
+Measures elsewhere Desks and all surfaces likely to be touched often in shared staff spaces will be treated with Zoono anti-microbial treatment and disinfected daily.
 Staff will be told that all desks and other surfaces likely to be touched must be cleared of all papers etc. at the end of each working day to enable them to be cleaned and disinfected.
 Staff meetings may be held but only where social distancing of 2 metres can be maintained.
 Staff using shared office space or staff rooms must ensure that they stay 2 metres apart and all doors and windows are kept open to enable good air circulation.

-Fridges must not be used and cutlery and crockery must not be shared.
-Use of books and resources Equipment and resources are integral to education in schools.
+Fridg share es must not be used and cutlery and crockery must not be ed.
+Use o of books and resources Equi oment and resources are integral to education in schools.
 Individual and very frequently used equipment such as pencils and pens should not be shared Classroom based resources (including equipment and worksheets) can be used and shared within the class but sharing should be avoided wherever possible.
 If resources are being shared remind students of the importance of not touching their faces and cleaning hands thoroughly with soap and water or hand sanitiser at the end of the session, before and after breaks and before eating.
+Classroom based resources which will shared between classes such as sports, art, music, DT and science equipment should be cleaned meticulously at the end of each session.
+Teachers (or technicians where available) will be provided with disposable gloves and disinfectant wipes to clean resources which will be used within 48 hours (72 hours for plastics).
+If equipment is not to be used within these timeframes there is no need to disinfect them.
+Students will be told to limit the amount of equipment they bring into school each day to essentials such as drinks and snacks, hats, coats, books and stationery.
+Bags are allowed.
+Students will not be changing for PE sessions but will be asked to come to school in kit.
+PE sessions have been scheduled to incorporate this requirement.